Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Frontend tasks

 * Fetch timesheets from BE and present them to user in FE app
-  * Can fetch tasks - cannot present them in FE
 * Fetch and present predefined tasks
 * Add extra button for downloading PDF for given week to UI.
 This button can only be pressed when the given week has been submitted to backend
 * Add calendar so workers can browse back in time to see submitted timesheets (and download PDF documents of the given week)